calubrecht/DB_Backup/README.md

 # DB\_Backup
 A python script to backup files to a Dropbox account

 DB\_Backup is a project intended to progammaticlly copy a file to a DropBox account.
-Configuration options will exist to control the number of previous backups to keep and when to purge old backups.
+It is intended for regular backups, so previous versions are available through DropbBox's interface for 30 days

 To begin with, at least, you will need to generate a developer API token: See instructions on dropbox's developer blog. https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/